Dzierżoniów: 19th and 20th century

 At its peak, there were 17,800 Jews in Dzierżoniów in November 1946 of the 50,000-Jew commune in Dzierżoniów County (incl.
 Bielawa, Pieszyce, Piława Górna, etc.) led by Jakub Egit from 1945 to 1948.
 One of the town's synagogues survived the war and has been restored.

 Reichenbach was transferred from Germany to Poland in 1945 after World War II.
 Many of its German inhabitants had fled earlier in 1945 before the war's end, while most of those who had stayed were subsequently expelled.
 The void was filled by Poles moving in, some of whom from the eastern part of the country that had been annexed by the Soviet Union.

 In the period immediately following World War II, the town was known by different names.
 The municipal office, the local office and the railway administration all used different names for it: Rychbach (its traditional Polish name), Reichenbach and Drobniszew.
 In one of the Polish Ministerial decrees of 1945, another name was used: Rychonek.
 In 1946 the town was renamed Dzierżoniów after the apiarist Jan Dzierżon; ironically, Germany also viewed Dzierżon as one of their own, and in 1936, as part of a Nazi effort to remove Slavic-sounding place names, his birthplace, Lowkowitz (now Łowkowice), was renamed Bienendorf ("Bee village") in his honor.

 The textile and electromechanical industry developed after the war.
 In 1945, the first radio receiver production company in post-war Poland, Zakłady Radiowe Diora, was founded in Dzierżoniów.
 Greeks, refugees of the Greek Civil War, settled in Dzierżoniów in the 1950s.

+From 1975 to 1998 it was administratively located in the former Wałbrzych Voivodeship.